planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

       mkdir repo

    .. note:: As mentioned before, no spatial data will be contained in this directory.
-In fact, no files at all will be contained in this directory, save for the :file:`.geogig` subdirectory which wil contain non-human-readable details about the repository.
+In fact, no files at all will be contained in this directory, save for the :file:`.geogig` subdirectory which will contain technical details about the repository.

 #.
 Switch to this directory.